 By Mayo Clinic Staff

 When fresh tomatoes are at their peak, their intense flavor makes this soup a treat.
-Serve it with grilled vegetables for a light summer lunch or supper.
 In winter, substitute vine-ripened hothouse tomatoes.

 Number of servings Serves 4